-The Magic Flute (German: Die Zauberflöte), K. 620, is an opera in two acts by Wolfgang Amadeus Mozart to a German libretto by Emanuel Schikaneder.
-The work is in the form of a Singspiel, a popular form that included both singing and spoken dialogue.
+The Magic Flute (German: Die Zauberflöte, (listen)), K. 620, is an opera in two acts by Wolfgang Amadeus Mozart to a German libretto by Emanuel Schikaneder.
+The work is in the form of a Singspiel, a popular form during the time it was written that included both singing and spoken dialogue.
 The work was premiered on 30 September 1791 at Schikaneder's theatre, the Freihaus-Theater auf der Wieden in Vienna, just two months before the composer's premature death.

 Performances & Interviews

 - Mozart: Music and meaning in The Magic Flutehttps://ichef.bbci.co.uk/images/ic/240x135/p01yh1vx.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p01yh1vx.jpg2014-05-03T15:56:00.000ZCharles Hazlewood uses the three principal characters, Pamina, Tamino and Pageno to explore the music and meaning of The Magic Flute.https://www.bbc.co.uk/music/audiovideo/popular/p01yh1wh